 Farm Worker Safety

 The CDC considers the human health risk of H5N1 for the general public low.
 However, people with close or prolonged, unprotected exposures to infected birds or other animals (including livestock), or to an environment contaminated by infected birds or other animals, are at greater risk of infection.
-The CDC has interim recommendations for prevention, monitoring, and public health investigations of HPAI viruses.
+To learn more, visit the CDC’s Information for Workers Exposed to H5N1.

 Farmers can request PPE from the Minnesota Department of Health.